hashicorp/packer/website/source/docs/builders/cloudstack.html.md

     connecting any provisioners to.
 If not provided, a temporary public IP address will be associated and released during the Packer run.

+-   `ssh_agent_auth` (boolean) - If true, the local SSH agent will be used to authenticate connections to the source instance.
+No temporary keypair will be created, and the values of `ssh_password` and `ssh_private_key_file` will be ignored.
+To use this option with a key pair already configured in the source image, leave the `keypair` blank.
+To associate an existing key pair with the source instance, set the `keypair` field to the name of the key pair.

 -   `ssl_no_verify` (boolean) - Set to `true` to skip SSL verification.
 Defaults to `false`.